andreweng/thm-powershell/README.md

 > Answer: ihopeyoudidthisonwindows

 ## 4/6 Enumeration
+This section focuses on enumeration.
+Single commandline syntax that pulls information.
+The following are enumerated:
+- users
+- basic networking information
+- file permissions
+- registry permissions
+- scheduled and running tasks
+- insecure files

 **Q1.** How many users are there on the machine

 Notes: I used help user to find the cmdlet